alperkumcu/alperkumcu.github.io/invited.md

 permalink: /invited/
 ---

-<p>Please get into touch via email if you would like me to talk at your event.</p>
+<p>Please get into touch via email if you would like me to talk at your event.
+If possible, I'd normally prefer not to attend all-male panels.
+Thank you.</p>

 <li>Gömülü - bedenlenmiş biliş bakış açısıyla dil ve bellek.
 17 March 2021.
 Zihin ve Bilinç Zirvesi, Ankara, Turkey.</li><br>
 <li>The interplay of space, perception and language: Evidence from eye movements and verbal recognition memory.
 9 March 2021.
 Aston University, Birmingham, UK.</li><br>